i2bc/SURFMAP/README.md

 The easiest and recommended way to run SURFMAP is to take profit of its pre-built docker image.
 This image will work on any system that can run docker (Unix, MacOS, or Windows 10 through WSL2).
 It includes all the dependencies and external softwares (MSMS & APBS) to run SURFMAP so that the user don't need to install anything on its machine (except docker).

-Yet if you want/need to install SURFMAP on your machine, please refer to the [fully manual installation](#Fully-manual-installation-of-SURFMAP) section.
+Yet if you want/need to install SURFMAP on your machine, please refer to the [Manual installation of SURFMAP](#Manual-installation-of-SURFMAP) section.

 ### 1. Get docker on your machine